CERVICAL SPINAL STENOSIS TREATMENT IN NEW JERSEY

 SURGICAL TREATMENT

-If non-surgical measures do not work, our neck pain experts in New Jersey may recommend surgery to treat your cervical spinal stenosis.
-There are a number of surgical techniques that can be used to treat this condition.
-The goal of each of these surgical decompression treatments is to widen the spinal canal and relieve the pressure on the spinal cord by removing or trimming whatever is causing the compression.
-However, since all surgical procedures carry a certain amount of risk, your doctor will discuss all of your options with you before deciding which procedure is best for you.
+If non-surgical measures do not work, our neck pain experts in New Jersey may reccomend surgery to treat your cervical spinal stenosis.
+There are a number of surgical techniques that can be used to treat this condtion.
+Surgical options include:

 RECOVERY